melsall/NASCOTUS_Research/README.md

 **justice_affiliations.csv** - Political affiliations of the presdient who appointed each justice.
 Combined with SCDB to make composite_dataset.

 **Liberal_Generate.R** - generates a red/green network graph for the liberal_data dataset using standard correlation matrix.
 Still working on eliminating correlations predictor-->predictor and outcome-->outcome.
+Issue: had to 0 values in this correlation matrix because it has all predictors as columns AND rows and same for outcomes.

+**PartisanProperCorrelationMatrixes.R** - creates two correlation matrixes, one called liberal_correlations and one called conservative_correlations.
+Have correct # of rows and columns and have the correlation matrixes between each predictor --> each outcome.
+Vital for use in making statistical comparison.
+        - these matrixes created are essential for statistical comparison